Table of contents

 OPC UA Communication

-OPC UA connections also support user authentication.
+OPC-UA connections also support user authentication.
 We recommend using a strong password and changing it periodically as defined by IT standards.

 Native Device Communication

-In addition to encryption between Ignition and OPC UA devices/servers, communication between Ignition and other devices should also be protected.
+In addition to encryption between Ignition and OPC-UA or MQTT devices/servers, communication between Ignition and other devices should also be protected.
 Since these devices often do not support encryption or certificates, a common practice is to keep them on a separate private OT network.
 Ignition can provide a layer of separation between the OT/private and the IT/public network to make tags available securely without exposing the devices behind the scenes.
 Other security options include placing Ignition and devices on a VLAN network with encryption enabled, setting up routing rules on the network or using an edge-of-network computer (such as Ignition Edge on an IPC) to act as a bridge between the device and the network.

 We recommend consulting with a network security professional to help identify which option is best for you.